surrsurus/surrsurus.github.io/_posts/2024-03-14-phoenix-typed-forms-pt-2.markdown

 end
 {% endhighlight %}

 If our schema ever changes, we'll never need to update our `changeset/2` function.
-It's always going to work for whatever schema is defined, because it's not caring about the individual fields.
+It's going to work for any schema, because it's not caring about the individual fields.
 This is a great candidate for a macro.
-We can create a macro that will inject the `changeset/2` function into our form module, and then we can use that macro in all of our form modules.
-This will make our form modules a lot simpler, and we won't have to worry about updating them when our schema changes.
+Imagine if we have more forms in our application - we could have a login form for instance.
+It would still want the same changeset function, and our macro would allow us to reuse the same code across both form modules.
+We can create a macro that will inject the `changeset/2` function into our form module.
 Here's what our macro will look like:

 {% highlight elixir %}
 # phoenix_typed_form.ex